Farming, fishing, boating, swimming – and, oh yeah – drinking water. Not a day goes by without needing water.

 We know how important clean water is to the entire state, but not enough is being done to protect and restore our waters.

-The proposed question is simple: Should the State of Wisconsin establish a right to clean water to protect human health, the environment, and the diverse cultural and natural heritage of Wisconsin?
+Should the State of Wisconsin establish a right to clean water to protect human health, the environment, and the diverse cultural and natural heritage of Wisconsin?

 The answer is clear: YES!

 The Clean Water Now campaign empowers Wisconsinites to raise the volume on critical water issues.
 County by county. voter-approved referendums and county board resolutions will show elected officials and stakeholders that clean water has overwhelming bipartisan support as a top issue among Wisconsin voters.

 Referendums in 2021 and 2022 showed a strong, bipartisan success.